 6.2.
-Top five grounds61 of complaints received by the HFCs from customers
+Top five grounds58 of complaints received by the HFCs from customers

-61 The list of grounds of complaints given below are indicative only.
+58 The list of grounds of complaints given below are indicative only.

+The list of globilities of complaints given below are indicative only.

 1.Credit Cards 2.
 Difficulty in operation of accounts 3.
 Mis-selling 4.
-Recovery Agents/ Direct Sales Agents 5.
+Recovery Agents/ Direct Sales Agents

+, , , , , , , , , , , , , , , , , , ,

 Loans and advances 6.
-Levy of charges without prior notice/ excessive charges/ foreclosure charges 7.
-Non-observance of fair practices code 8.
-Staff behaviour 9.
-Facilities for customers visiting the office/ adherence to prescribed working hours, etc. 10.
+Levy of charges without prior notice/ Non-observance of Staff behaviour

+excessive charges/ foreclosure charges fair practices code

+9. Facilities for customers 10.
 Others

+visiting the office/ adherence

+to prescribed working hours,

+etc.

 Grounds of complaints, (i.e. complaints relating to) Number of complaints pending at the beginning of the year Number of complaint s received during the year % increase/ decrease in the number of complaints received over the previous year Number of complaints pending at the end of the year Of 5, number of complaints pending beyond 30 days

 1 2 3 4 5 6

 Current Year

-Ground - 1
+Ground - 1 Odificiti Teal

 Ground - 2

 Ground - 3

 Ground - 4

 Ground - 5

 Others

 Total

 Previous Year

 Ground - 1

 Ground - 2

 Ground - 3

 Ground - 4

 Ground - 5

 Others

 Total